popok75/IOktopus/README.md

 - allows to monitor sensor values from your browser (supported sensors so far : DHT22, DS18B20, HTU21, SHT15)
 - provides a browser alarm on each sensor value
 - keeps and show max min values
-- allows to explore sensors history in a zoomable graph (using dygraphs js), saved values in board memory (up to 1000items) or flash (up to 60000 items)
+- allows to explore sensors history in a zoomable graph (using dygraphs js), saved values in board memory (up to 1000 time point) or flash (up to 60000 time point)
 - display board state (responsiveness, last boot)

 Full version of IOktopus will additionally allow to :